TheGeneGenieProject/GeneGenie.Gedcom/README.md

 # GeneGenie.Gedcom

+## Current work will be on the new dev branch, this branch is being kept here until that version is stable.

 A .Net 6.0 library for loading, saving, working with and analysing family trees stored in the GEDCOM format.

 Thank you to David A Knight who developed Gedcom.Net from which this project was forked.